dregiske/portfolio-project/README.md

 - Sticky Nav (stays at top when scrolling).
 - Smooth scroll to sections when links are clicked.
 - Menu items: About, Projects, Achievements, Contact.
-- Optional: Highlight the current section as user scrolls.

 5. About Me Section
 - Professional photo or avatar on one side, short bio on the other.